brunapisanidev/korean-burger-project/README.md

 TOTAL PRICE:  7,50
 ==============================
 ```

-- **To create an order where you change the meat type, add extras to the burger, and alter the size of both the side and the drink:**
+- **To create an order by changing meat type, adding extras, and adjusting the size of sides and/or drinks:**
 ```
 order2.setMeatType("BULGOGI");
 order2.addBurguerToppings("KIMCHI", "MOZZARELLA CHEESE", "GOCHUJANG MAYO");
 order2.setDrinkSize("LARGE");
 order2.setSideSize("SMALL");
 ```
-The result will look something like this:
+  _The result will look something like this:_
 ```
 BASE BURGER:           4,00
 + BULGOGI UPGRADE:     2,00